willingc/jhubdocs/README.md

 #jhubdocs

-A prototype of federated docs for the JupyterHub organization
+A prototype "proof of concept" of federated docs for the JupyterHub organization

 **Note: This is not the official JupyterHub documentation.**